analysiscenter/batchflow/docs/intro/torch_models.rst

 Some networks do not need this (like VGG).
 However, most network have 1 or 2 convolutional layers and sometimes also a max pooling layer with stride 2.
 These layers can be put into body, as well.
-But the input block takes all irregular front layers, thus allowing for a regular body structure.
+But the initial block takes all irregular front layers, thus allowing for a regular body structure.

 body
 ----
 Body contains a repetitive structure of building blocks.
 Most networks (like VGG, ResNet and the likes) have a straight sequence of blocks, while others (e.g. UNet, LinkNet, RefineNet, ResNetAttention) look like graphs with many interconnections.

-Input block's output goes into body as inputs.
+Initial block's output goes into body as inputs.
 And body's output is a compressed representation (embedding) of the input tensors.
 It can later be used for various tasks: classification, regression, detection, etc.
 So ``body`` produces a task-independent embedding.